voxpupuli/puppet-telegraf/README.md

 ### Usage

-Telegraf can be installed with a very basic configuration by simply doing the
+Telegraf can be installed with a very basic configuration by just including the
-following:
+class:

     include ::telegraf

 However, you'll probably want to override the default settings with a useful set of 'inputs' and 'outputs'.
-The recommendation is to use Hiera, populated with something like the following:
+The general recommendation is to use Hiera, populated with something such as the following:

 	telegraf::global_tags:
 	  role: "%{::role}"